Randomized Adversarial Style Perturbations for Domain Generalization: Proposed Approach

-AdaIN~\cite{huang2017arbitrary} allows the style of an input image $x'$ to be transferred to the content of another input $x$ by replacing the affine parameters of IN with feature statistics of the style image $x'$ as follows:
+AdaIN~\cite{huang2017arbitrary} allows the style of an input feature $z'$ to be transferred to the content of another input $z$ by replacing the affine parameters of IN with the feature statistics of the style image $z'$ as follows:

 \paragraph{Gradient-based attacks} Adversarial attacks~\cite{kurakin2016adversarial, zhao2018generating,moosavi2016deepfool, xie2019improving, madry2018towards, goodfellow2014explaining} trick a neural network by injecting imperceptible small noise to an example.
 A popular way to generate such perturbations is to utilize the gradient information of the network.
 Given an image-label pair $(x,y)$ and model parameters $\theta$, FGSM~\cite{goodfellow2014explaining} computes the optimal perturbation of a linearized cost function, which is given by